FlopsKa/ruby-typing/README.md

     git clone https://github.com/FlopsKa/ruby-typing.git
     cd ruby-typing
     bundle install

+And start the server with:

     camping typing.rb

-When the server is running visit http://localhost:3301/ and start typing.
+When the server is running visit [http://localhost:3301/](http://localhost:3301/) and start typing.
+To stop the server press `Ctrl + C`.

 Information